- Looking to get started with music production but don’t know which DAW to buy?

 This means you can get stuck in and be able to learn and create at the same level as the full version which is close to 10x the price, although it is recommended to purchase the producer edition just so that you have the maximum functionality from the get-go.

-All of the aforementioned features make this program a one-stop-shop for anyone looking to get their head around electronic music production and sound recording.
+All of the aforementioned features make this program a one-stop-shop for anyone looking to get their head around

 All up this DAW comes highly recommended for beginners looking to get stuck into it and professionals looking for something fun and different from the other more stale DAW’s on the market.